citation-file-format/citation-file-format/schema-guide.md

 The next sections explain each key in more detail.

-## root-level keys
+## Fields

-This section aims to describe what keys are valid at the root level of a `CITATION.cff` file.
+This section describes the valid fields in a `CITATION.cff` file.

 ### Index